Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty

 SR) across 20 combined rollouts.
 A rollout is recorded as a success if the tenon element fully inserts into the mortise hole without triggering any collision errors (i.e., excessive force at either the collision sensor or the robot joints).
-A rollout is recorded as a failure if any collision errors are triggered by the industrial robot controller or if the policy does not appear to be making any meaningful progress towards task completion, as determined by the operator (see examples of successful and failed rollouts in Fig.~\ref{fig:rollouts}).
+A rollout is recorded as a failure if the industrial robot controller triggers any collision errors or the policy does not appear to make meaningful progress toward task completion, as determined by the operator (see examples of successful and failed rollouts in Fig.~\ref{fig:rollouts}).